averyngo34/nutrition-label-reg-app/README.md

 ## Assumptions

-1. Each submitted photo (JPEG, PNG, BMP, TIFF only)contains only one clear and readable nutrition label.
+1. Each submitted photo (JPEG, PNG, BMP, TIFF only) contains one clear and readable nutrition label.
 2. Photo must be in JPEF, PNG and TIFF format and less than 50 MB